 Ferrari 458 Spider Review

 Unveiled in 2011 as a topless model for the Ferrari 458, the Ferrari 458 Spider specs are based on an aerodynamic sports car with the first retractable hardtop roof.
 Designed and manufactured by the Italian automaker Ferrari from 2011 until 2015, the production numbers are estimated to be less than 7,000 per year to preserve the brand’s unique and rare position.
-Actual production numbers of the Ferrari 458 Spider model, however, have not been released by the automaker.
-Regardless, the Ferrari 458 Spider is a highly desirable vehicle with all the power that a supercar fanatic could dream of and curves in all the right places.
+The actual production numbers of the Ferrari 458 Spider model, however, have not been released by the automaker.
+Regardless, the Ferrari 458 Spider is a highly desirable vehicle for many reasons: it’s got incredible looks that still look fresh, modern, and beautiful even next to newer supercars and newer Ferraris, it has performance and driving ability that is impressive by today’s standards, and its incredible interior received input from F1 driver Michael Schumacher for racing-inspired usability and aggressive looks.

 Ferrari 458 Spider Engine

 The “458” portion of the Ferrari 458 Spider model is derived from the engine.
 A 4.5 liter V8, mid-engined model, the car boasts a 558 horsepower production and 398 pound-feet of torque.
-This powerful V8 enables the Ferrari 458 Spider to accelerate from 0 to 60 MPH in 3 seconds flat.
-With the ability to reach speeds of 199 MPH, this Italian racecar received an engine upgrade in 2015, taking the overall horsepower production up to 570.
+This powerful V8 makes the Ferrari 458 Spider 0 to 60 MPH just 3 seconds flat.
+With the ability to reach speeds of 199 MPH, this Italian racecar received an engine upgrade in 2015.
+After that, the Ferrari 458 Spider horsepower became 570.
+The 458 was the first road-going, mid-engined Ferrari to feature direct fuel injection, as well.

 Ferrari 458 Spider Transmission

-The Ferrari 458 Spider specs make it their first mainstream model to forgo the traditional manual transmission in favor of a dual-clutch 7-speed gearbox.
+The Ferrari 458 Spider makes it their first mainstream model to forgo the traditional manual transmission in favor of a dual-clutch 7-speed gearbox.
 The inclusion of the dual-clutch transmission ensures a smoother ride and seamless shifting from one speed to the next for maximum comfort.
-The inclusion of the automatic transmission and its paddle shift design was inspired by the designs of Formula One racecars.
+The inclusion of the automatic transmission and its paddleshift design was inspired by the designs of Formula One racecars.
 As many drivers are more familiar with operating vehicles equipped with automatic transmissions, this also increases the Ferrari 458 Spider’s allure.

 Ferrari 458 Spider Brakes